Air pollution in London costs our Healthcare systems as much as £3.7billion a year

 When communities work together, even small changes in behaviour can make a significant difference to the levels of harmful pollution in the local environment.

-Our air quality programmes help people to understand air quality issues better, empowering us all to adjust our own behaviour and encouraging communities to engage effectively with local planning and decision making, for a cleaner, healthier London.
+Our air quality programmes help people to understand air quality issues better, empowering us all to adjust our own behaviour and encouraging communities to engage effectively with local planning and decision making, for cleaner, healthier urban environments.

 One of the easiest ways to make your voice heard and engage in local decision making is to use the tools already available.
 Consultations are a great way to make your voice heard and can be completed by both communities and individuals.

-- If you’d like to know more about how London Sustainability Exchange can work with your organisation, school, sports club or community group to help educate, inform and inspire people in your neighbourhood to action for improved air quality, contact Kyvely Vlahakis.
+If you’d like to know more about how London Sustainability Exchange can work with your organisation, school, sports club or community group to help educate, inform and inspire people in your neighbourhood to action for improved air quality:

 - Citizen Science Resource